Your Community Police Advisory Board (CPAB) Members

 Mary C. Harris is a native San Franciscan.
 She was PTA President and a volunteer at Francis Scott Key Elementary School in the Sunset for 10 years.
 Mary is President of OMI Neighbors In Action, and The District 11 Council, and she sits on many other community, park, and library boards in District Eleven.
 She is a Citizen/Community Police Academy and NERT graduate and is one of the original members of the Taraval CPAB.
 Email: CPABMary@taraval.org.

-Charles Head serves as Vice President of Sunset Heights Neighbors and is its delegate to the Coalition of San Francisco Neighborhoods (“CSFN”).
-At CSFN, he is a Recording Secretary, Chair of the Government and Elections committee, and member of the Executive Committee.
-In 2013, Charles retired after 10 years of teaching history in Oakland (having taught also in Florida and Connecticut for many years) and started a one-year term on the Civil Grand Jury.
+Charles Head serves as a board member of Sunset Heights Neighbors and is its delegate to the Coalition of San Francisco Neighborhoods (“CSFN”).
+At CSFN, he is the President of the Government and Elections committee and member of the Executive Committee.
+In 2013, Charles retired after 10 years of teaching history in Oakland (having taught also in Florida and Connecticut for many years) and has served a second-year term on the Civil Grand Jury.
 In Florida, he was involved with Neighborhood Watch and the Miami-Dade Branch of the Florida Restaurant Association.
 Charles and his wife Eileen, a SF born native, live in the Inner Sunset, have two adult children each and several beautiful grandchildren.
+He is currently the Block Captain of the 9th Avenue Neighborhood Watch.
 Email: CPABCharles@taraval.org.

-John Zwolinski, our current CPAB Co-Chair, has been a resident of the Outer Sunset for ten years.
+John Zwolinski, our CPAB Co-Chair, has been a resident of the Outer Sunset for 17 years.
 He is the La Playa Park SAFE group Block Captain, a seventh-grade history teacher at A.P.
 Giannini, and one of the original members of the Taraval CPAB.
 Email: CPABJohnZ@taraval.org.